phildiderichsen/MeMo-Fraktur-OCR-code/README.md

 - Freqs9 - with ODS data, and with Ross' frequency list filtered on ODS - performs best.
 - Freqs5 performs a tiny bit better than freqs4, which has a slightly lower match percentage, and slightly more error types.
 SymSpell docs state that SymSpell expects a lowercased frequency dictionary.
 - Using bifreqs1, bifreqs2, or bifreqs3 makes no difference.
 It also makes no difference to omit the bigram frequencies altogether.
 So they will be omitted.
+HOWEVER, this may well be because only word corrections are done at this point.
+Which of course makes bigrams irrelevant.
+Correction of longer stretches of text should be explored (e.g. crudely segmented sentences).
 - Freqs2 has the best performance on the most frequent errors (e.g. only half the ø=o errors compared to freqs1).
 However, overall performance is far worse than freqs1.
 (Also, there are many more error types).
 - Freqs6 (replacing 'å' with 'aa') gives a tiny improvement.
 - Freqs8 (limiting ODS tokens to longish words) makes no real difference - if anything, a tiny improvement in the most frequent error types.
 - How to best combine freqs2's good performance on frequent errors with freqs1's overall good performance?
 Freqs7 is the current best option, but why ...

-Code used to generate combined frequency dict (the code shown generates freqs8):
+Code used to generate combined frequency dict (the code shown generates freqs9):

 ```python
 from collections import defaultdict